ngxs/store/docs/recipes/unit-testing.md

 ## Testing asynchonous actions

 It's also very easy to test asynchronous actions using Jasmine or Jest.
-The greatest features of these testining frameworks is a support of `async/await`.
+The greatest features of these testing frameworks is a support of `async/await`.
 No one prevents you of using `async/await` + RxJS `toPromise` method that "converts" `Observable` to `Promise`.
 As an alternative you could you a `done` callback, Jasmine or Jest will wait until the `done` callback is called before finishing the test.

 The below example is not really complex, but it clearly shows how to test asynchronous code using `async/await`: